High Wind Warning issued for Los Angeles County Mountains, Ventura County Mountains by NWS - NewsBreak

 weather.gov

-Effective: 2022-11-19 04:27:00 PST Expires: 2022-11-19 15:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
-Secure outdoor objects such as lawn furniture.
-Target Area: Malibu Coast WIND ADVISORY REMAINS IN EFFECT UNTIL 3 PM PST THIS AFTERNOON * WHAT...Areas of north to northeast winds 20 to 35 mph with gusts up to 55 mph expected. * WHERE...Malibu Coast. * WHEN...Until 3 PM PST this afternoon. * IMPACTS...Gusty winds will blow around unsecured objects and make driving difficult, especially for drivers of high profile vehicles.
-This includes the Pacific Coast Highway.
-Tree limbs could be blown down and a few power outages may result. * ADDITIONAL DETAILS...Winds will be strongest through this morning.
+Effective: 2022-11-19 14:00:00 PST Expires: 2022-11-20 10:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
+Secure outdoor objects.
+Target Area: Santa Monica Mountains WIND ADVISORY IN EFFECT UNTIL 10 AM PST SUNDAY * WHAT...North to northeast winds 20 to 30 mph with gusts up to 50 mph expected. * WHERE...Santa Monica Mountains. * WHEN...Until 10 AM PST Sunday. * IMPACTS...Gusty winds will blow around unsecured objects and make driving difficult, especially for drivers of high profile vehicles.
+Tree limbs could be blown down and a few power outages may result.

+Red Flag Warning issued for Malibu Coast, Ventura County Beaches by NWS

+Effective: 2022-11-19 15:39:00 PST Expires: 2022-11-19 22:00:00 PST Urgency: Expected Severity: Severe Certainty: Likely Instruction: A Red Flag Warning means that critical fire weather conditions are occurring.
+Use extreme caution with anything that can spark a wildfire.
+Residents near wildland interfaces should be prepared to evacuate if a wildfire breaks out.
+See readyforwildfire.org and wildfirerisk.org for information.
+Target Area: Malibu Coast; Ventura County Beaches; Ventura County Inland Coast RED FLAG WARNING IN EFFECT UNTIL 10 AM SUNDAY FOR THE MOUNTAINS OF LOS ANGELES AND VENTURA COUNTIES, SANTA CLARITA VALLEY, SAN FERNANDO VALLEY, AND VENTURA VALLEYS DUE TO GUSTY SANTA ANA WINDS AND LOW HUMIDITIES RED FLAG WARNING IN EFFECT UNTIL 10 PM SATURDAY FOR THE VENTURA COUNTY COAST AND MALIBU DUE TO GUSTY SANTA ANA WINDS AND LOW HUMIDITIES . ...RED FLAG WARNING REMAINS IN EFFECT UNTIL 10 PM PST THIS EVENING FOR GUSTY NORTHEAST WINDS AND LOW RELATIVE HUMIDITY FOR VENTURA COUNTY COAST AND MALIBU * Winds...Northeast winds 20 to 30 mph with gusts 35 to 45 mph diminishing to 15 to 25 mph with gusts to 35 mph by evening. * Relative Humidity...Humidity levels 8 to 18 percent. * Impacts...If fire ignition occurs there could be rapid spread of wildfire that would lead to a threat to life and property.

 Comments / 0